CliveMcEvadeen/Instabuild-Hub-dev/readme.md

 ### Societal Impact and Ethical Considerations:

-As AGI Nexus unfolds, its positive societal impact will be manifold:
+As CLIVE unfolds, its positive societal impact will be manifold:

 - **Accessible Innovation:** Democratize access to advanced problem-solving, benefitting individuals across various domains and skill levels.